-Providers must assess the airway before and after treatment and monitor patients for signs of pain or an airway injury.
-Geriatric patients are generally more vulnerable to airway injuries, both because of comorbidities and age-related changes in the shape and musculature of the airway.
+You must assess the airway before and after treatment and monitor patients for signs of pain or an airway injury.
+Geriatric patients are generally more vulnerable to airway injuries because of comorbidities and age-related changes in the shape and musculature of the airway.

 Though endotracheal suctioning can offset the effects of serious infections and prevent aspiration, it is also a risk factor for infection.
-A contaminated endotracheal tube may transmit pathogens from the environment or another patient, so using only fully sealed and sanitized equipment is important.
+A contaminated endotracheal tube may transmit pathogens from the environment or another patient, so use only fully sealed and sanitized equipment.
 Injuries to the airway may also provide an entry site for pathogens, particularly in patients with compromised immunity.